 Many Navys use a variation of the pea coat.
 The US Navy adopted it from the British Navy.
 Interestingly, most Navys use buttons that are a variation of the fouled anchor design.
 Kingdoms often have a crown added.
 Today the Navys and civil world use many different materials for the buttons of pea coats.
 In the Navys, brass, gold plated and anodized aluminum are the most common buttons.

 In the fashion world, high-end brands or pea coats on the high-end of the price scale use these materials.
 Horn, mother-of-pearl and wood are expensive looking too.
-Cheap versions have plastic buttons with four holes for easy machine sewing – sometimes even with the seal of the brand (see the photo with the zoom in on the buttons).
+Cheap versions have plastic buttons with four holes for easy machine sewing – sometimes even with the seal of the brand (see the zoom-in on the buttons).

 Today the pea coat is an element of any classic wardrobe, probably more often worn by women than men.
 The pea coat cut for women, of course, has the button closure on the opposite side than that for men.
 A women pea coat from a high-end brand may even have some adjustments to the female body.

 Why would you want to invest into a pea-coat?
 When you live in the Pacific Northwest, or western middle Europe, this coat is worth the investment and is a Must-have for an awesome coat wardrobe.
-A pea coat in high quality wool provides reasonable body insulation in these temperate maritime winter climates.
-More on how to dress for the weather in temperate maritime climate zones at the link.
+A pea coat in high quality wool provides reasonable body insulation dressing for the weather in temperate maritime climate.

 Example of a Fashion Pea Coat

-The featured photo shows a “fashion-version” of the style that I bought at LeatherCoatsEtc.
+The featured photo shows a “fashion-version” of the style.

 Wrapping Up the Characteristics of an Authentic Pea Coat